Why you'll almost certainly need a PMCF system for your medical devices

 PMCF has undergone significant changes with the introduction of the EU MDR, with increased focus and regulatory scrutiny of PMCF systems.
 As a result of these changes, many manufacturers of established products have been left wondering whether they need to develop PMCF systems for their medical devices.

-For advice on developing PMCF systems for your devices, contact the friendly Mantra Systems team for a free, no-obligation discussion.
+For advice on developing PMCF systems for your devices, contact our experienced team for a free, no-obligation discussion.

 “I have a well-established legacy device - surely I don’t need a PMCF system?”